piotrnar/gocoin/README.md

 ## Download sources
 Two extra  packages are needed, that are not included in the default set of Go libraries.
 You need to download them, before building Gocoin.
+In order to do this (having Mercurial installed in your system), simply execute the following commands:

 	go get code.google.com/p/go.crypto/ripemd160
 	go get code.google.com/p/snappy-go/snappy

-You can also use `go get` to fetch the gocoin sources from GitHub for you:
+Assuming that you also have Git installed, use `go get` to fetch and install (in the right place, inside your GOPATH) Gocoin sources for you:

 	go get github.com/piotrnar/gocoin

-Make sure that the all sources are placed in a proper location within your GOPATH folder, before compiling them (`go get` should take care of this).
+Note: if you do not have Mercurial and/or Git installed, you can download the three packages manually, but then make sure to have them extracted in the right location within your GOPATH folder.

-## Have gcc, if you can
+## If you can, have gcc
 It is recommended to have gcc complier installed in your system, to get advantage of performance improvements and memory usage optimizations.

 For Windows install mingw, or rather mingw64 since the client node needs 64-bit architecture.